jeanfeydy/geomloss/doc/api/install.rst

-A simple option may be to use a
-`free Google Colab session <https://colab.research.google.com/notebooks/welcome.ipynb#recent=true>`_, as discussed below.

 Build the documentation
 --------------------------

-This website was generated on a `free Google Colab session <https://colab.research.google.com/notebooks/welcome.ipynb#recent=true>`_.
+This website was generated on a `free Google Colab session <https://colab.research.google.com/>`_.
 To reproduce our results and benchmarks, feel free to create a new Colab notebook and type the following instructions in the first few cells::